caseykneale/LeastEffortBaseline.jl/README.md

 ## Additional Notes

-I probably won't be updating this at any point.
-I was encouraged by a friend to share more of my personal research, especially the old stuff to benefit others.
-I do not currently work in this field, and although I have a lot more I could share, I don't have the bandwidth to finalize most of it at this time.
+I was encouraged by a friend to share more of my older personal research to benefit others.
+I probably won't be updating this much due to bandwidth.
+I do not currently work in this field, and although I have lots more that I *could* share, I don't have the bandwidth to finalize most of it.
+Hopefully this helps someone.